CESNET/SecurityCloudGUI/README.md

 ### I want to restrict selected profiles for selected users only
 This feature is currently in development.

-### Selecting sources in the fdistdump has no effect
+### Selecting channels in the fdistdump has no effect
 Correct, it hasn't.
 Ipfixcol currently cannot export separate channels.
 For the same reason the statistics are only for all channels together.

 ### Shadow profiles don't work